sysgears/selenium-automation-bundle/docs/fundamentals/UI Testing/Detailed Guide on UI Testing.md

 # Detailed Guide on UI Testing with Selenium Automation Bundle

-This guide provides an overview of how works the demo UI test that you've run in the [introduction to UI testing].
+This guide provides an overview of the demo UI test that you've run in the [introduction to UI testing].

 We'll have a look at the `UITestExample` test class, which tests the user interface of the Google search page.
 The test class' implementation is located in the `src/test/groovy/.../tests/ui/` directory.